Red & White Services: Nationalisation

 In return, the Forest of Dean services of Bristol Tramways were transferred to Red & White.

 This left Red & White with its services in Monmouthshire, the Forest of Dean and the Glamorgan valleys.
 United Welsh was managed separately within the BTC.

 In 1962, Red & White was transferred to the state-owned Transport Holding Company, and in 1969 to the National Bus Company.

 On 27 April 1978, the National Bus Company merged the operations of Red & White into the neighbouring NBC operator Western Welsh, which became National Welsh or Cymru Cenedlaethol.
 In the Market Analysis Project revisions in the early 1980s National Welsh's operations in Chepstow and the Wye Valley became rebranded as Wyedean.
 After a time, this was rebranded as Red & White, and the Red & White name returned to the Eastern parts of Wales.

 Privatisation

 National Welsh was privatised in 1988.
 The company struggled financially and went into receivership in 1992, the sole failure of a privatised National Bus Company subsidiary.
 National Welsh was broken up as a result, and National Welsh's Eastern division (operating services in the Glamorgan and Gwent valleys) being acquired by Stagecoach, while FirstGroup acquired the Bridgend operations.
 Other operations were initially contested by various companies, notably Rhondda Buses which itself was eventually taken over by Stagecoach.

+Red and White branded buses, with their own (non-Stagecoach) livery, remained in service as late as 1993.

 The brand name Stagecoach Red & White was used for a time for the initial acquisitions, but Stagecoach subsequently split the operations: the Welsh operations became part of Stagecoach South Wales, and the Forest of Dean operations became Stagecoach in Wye & Dean, part of Stagecoach West.

 "Red & White Services Ltd" is still the legal name of Stagecoach South Wales.